renecartaya/RAIRS-FTIR-Spectroscopy/README.md

 # IR-Spectroscopy

-Repository dedicated to the data acquisition, processing and visualization of IR spectrums over thin films.
+Repository dedicated to the reading, cleaning, processing and visualization of Infrared Spectrums data obtaind by Reflective Absorbative Infrarred Spectroscopy over thin film samples in the context of nanofabrication processes research.

+For this purpose, two analogues codes has been developed, mainly in R and Python.

+The codes are aimed to read csv files in .txt format